woemler/centromere/docs/documentation.md

 ### Web Service Controllers

 The web services controller layer handles HTTP requests and routes them to the appropriate repository implementation.
-Web service controllers support standard CRUD operations via `GET`, `POST`, `PUT`, and `DELETE` methods. `HEAD` and `OPTIONS` methods are also supported for the purpose of exposing additional resource endpoint information.
+Web service controllers dataSetSupport standard CRUD operations via `GET`, `POST`, `PUT`, and `DELETE` methods. `HEAD` and `OPTIONS` methods are also supported for the purpose of exposing additional resource endpoint information.

 ```java
 @Controller